wechto/paper/README.md

   :curly_loop: [Off-Policy Imitation Learning from Observations](https://arxiv.org/pdf/2102.13185.pdf) :volcano: :sweat_drops: :fire:  :boom:  ​

-  OPOLO (Off POlicy Learning from Observations)!  ifo // lfo  // ope // mode-covering (Forward Distribution Matching) // mode-seeking // dice // LfD // LfO
+  OPOLO (Off POlicy Learning from Observations)!  ifo // lfo  // ope // mode-covering (Forward Distribution Matching) // mode-seeking // dice // LfD // LfO  ​

- ​

 + Adding Noise

   :curly_loop: [Learning from Suboptimal Demonstration via Self-Supervised Reward Regression](https://arxiv.org/pdf/2010.11723.pdf) :+1: :fire:

   Recent attempts to learn from sub-optimal demonstration leverage pairwise rankings and following the Luce-Shepard rule.
 However, we show these approaches make incorrect assumptions and thus suffer from brittle, degraded performance.
 We overcome these limitations in developing a novel approach that **bootstraps off suboptimal demonstrations to synthesize optimality-parameterized data** to train an idealized reward function.

+  :curly_loop: [Robust Imitation Learning from Noisy Demonstrations](https://arxiv.org/pdf/2010.10181.pdf) :fire:  :volcano:

+  In this paper, we first theoretically show that robust imitation learning can be achieved by optimizing a classification risk with a symmetric loss.
+Based on this theoretical finding, we then propose a new imitation learning method that optimizes the classification risk by effectively combining pseudo-labeling with co-training.